consint/Tumult/README.md

 5. Go to ‘Export’ and select ‘Compile DSP Networks as dll’.
 On Windows this will compile the DSP Networks.
 On Linux you have to execute the file ‘.../Tumult/DspNetworks/Binaries/batchCompileLinux.sh’ in the terminal.
 6. Restart Hise and load the file ‘tumult.xml’.
 7. Select ‘Export -> Export as FX plugin’.
-8.
-9. WINDOWS COMPILATION.
-10.
-11. On Linux you have to execute the file ‘.../Tumult/Binaries/batchCompileLinux.sh’ in the terminal.
+8. On Windows this will compile the Plugin.
+On Linux you have to execute the file ‘.../Tumult/Binaries/batchCompileLinux.sh’ in the terminal.

 If you need help you can ask me or have a look at the great [Hise forum](https://forum.hise.audio/).